 Your apartment is furnished with a King single bed(with mattress protector) study desk and chair, wardrobe, fridge, and microwave.
-You will need supply all of your own linen & kitchen equipment available online via our convenient UniLodge online shop.
+You will need supply all of your own linen & kitchen equipment available online via our convenient UniLodge online shop, YourShop!

 You need to leave your apartment clean and tidy and ensure all personal items have been removed, report any damage that may have been caused during your tenancy.
 You will also need to make sure that all of your rent and fees are paid up until the end of your contract end date.

-The ‘Condition Report’ records the property’s general condition including fittings and fixtures.
-When you check-in we will provide you with a condition report to complete, sign and return to the office within 3 business day.
-The ‘Condition Report’ is a very important document, as it can be used to dispute about who should pay for cleaning, damage, or replacement of missing items, particularly at the end of a tenancy.
+Once you have been checked in, you will receive an electronic Condition Report to complete within 24 hours of checking in.
+A Condition Report records the property’s general condition, including fittings and fixtures.
+Review and, if necessary, add your comments to the Condition Report.
+The Condition Report is a very important document, as it can be used as evidence if there is a dispute about who should pay for cleaning, damage, or replacement of missing items, particularly at the end of a tenancy.
 You may want to take photos of your apartment at the start of your tenancy to further show the condition.
 You may be liable for cleaning, damage, or replacement of missing items at the end of your tenancy if it is not recorded on the condition report.